How Much Does A WiFi Booster Increase Speed?

 Dual-band Wi-Fi boosters get around this problem by connecting to the Wi-Fi router on one band and then outputting the Wi-Fi signal on another band.
 This ensures that you can use the available bandwidth of a Wi-Fi booster to its full potential.

-With no obstacles (such as concrete or thick timber walls) playing a factor, adding a dual band Wi-Fi booster has the potential to increase bandwidth in weak spots of your existing network so that they achieve a connection speed almost identical to that output by your primary Wi-Fi source.
+With no obstacles (such as concrete or thick timber walls) playing a factor, using a dual-band WiFi booster has the potential to increase bandwidth in weak spots of your network so that they reach over 90% of the speed offered by your router.

 In the below clip, Triple M provides a good example of a booster in action when he speed tested the Rockspace 1200Mbs extender and found that connecting to the newly extended range generated speeds equal to 99.6% of the baseline speed at 2.4Ghz and 90.6% of baseline speed at 5Ghz.